 Anyway, I don’t know if you know the story of the Terror (I read Dan Simmons’ book and watch the great TV adaptation), but that was what led me here, you know, for the real story–and finding who ended up making the discovery.

-Who Discovered The Northwest Passage?
+Who Made the Discovery of The Northwest Passage?

 Let’s begin with a bit of explanation.
 The Northwest Passage is a sea corridor that connects the Atlantic and Pacific Oceans through Canada’s Arctic Archipelago islands and along the northernmost coast of North America.